rollrat/custom-crawler/README.md

 ### 2.2.
 Find Download(Requested) Data Associated With Dynamic Added Elements

 This is where many people spend their time building crawlers.
 If you know which elements are associated with which files, the complexity of dynamic analysis can be greatly reduced.
 This feature is not completely accurate, but it lists very very closely related files.

+For more detail, check [Dynamics](Documents/Dynamics.md)

 ### 2.3.
 Deep Scan